darellanodev/gif-tower-defense/README.md

     - [ ] ...
   - [ ] Modify the difficult of the game with a visual graph (enemy endurances, profits, tower damages, ...)
     - [ ] ...
-  - [ ] View the Main Menu and select a desired level to play.
-Replace old player names with other nicknames

 - The magic fireball and iceball: